 Food: I was going to try to do a bit of a detox/diet before we left, but then I figured why bother?
 The food in this city looks amazing!
 Ceviche, fresh fruit, fried fish and arepa con huevo make my mouth water just thinking about it.
 We also saw an article that talked of the signature drink limonada de coco and we were sold.

 Cost: Colombia is a great place to visit right now, with the strength of the dollar against the peso.
 The dollar has hit an all time high with $1 getting you around 3000 pesos.
 In addition, we had several different credit cards with points and some air mileage we were able to use to bring the cost down.
-We are staying in a few different hotels and two of them are practically free.
-In addition, the hotel we are staying in for the last two nights, the Bastion Luxury Hotel, is only $250 per night, a steal in my opinion for the calibre of hotel.
-We used Chase Sapphire points to stay at the Casa San Agustin for two nights completely free.
+We are staying in a few different hotels and they aren’t that expensive, considering they are boutique, 5 star hotels.
+We used Chase Sapphire points for one.
+Edit: costs have definitely gone up for nice hotels in the walled city since I wrote this post two years ago.

 Beaches: Although some of the beaches right on the city aren’t great (not really developed and slightly dirty, according to some), Cartagena–and Colombia in general–has some great beaches.
 Playa Blanca and the Rosario Islands are the most popular and we found an island called Isla Mucara that we plan to visit.
 The only hotel in the island, Punta Faro, is a Caribbean paradise.
 Keith plans to go diving and I plan to sit with the kids, drinking a mojito.